ninecrows/C9ServiceManager/README.md

 I expect to put the main operational guts in place today.

-o Run and monitor service status changes logging them. o Read suppression time ranges and stop selected services during their 'off' times. o Probably include an 'always off' option to suppress given services until told to stop. o If we've stopped a service, restore it to its previous state (stored in memory) when its passes outside of its suppress interval.
+- Run and monitor service status changes logging them.
+- Read suppression time ranges and stop selected services during their 'off' times.
+- Probably include an 'always off' option to suppress given services until told to stop.
+- If we've stopped a service, restore it to its previous state (stored in memory) when its passes outside of its suppress interval.

 After that code is in place and working I'll move on to trying to build an installer using Wix to simplify the process of getting this